-- (1) Commercial Solar Energy Facilities that are mounted on the ground are required to install perennial ground cover (such as grass, pollinator meadow, or other plant materials) for the site around and under solar panels and within all setback or buffer areas.
-This shall be planted, established, and maintained for the life of the project and shall comply with the following standards: - (2) Plans showing compliance with the ground cover standards shall be submitted as part of a Development Plan application. - (3) The site shall be planted and maintained to be free of invasive or noxious species, as listed by the Indiana Invasive Species Council.
+- (1) Commercial SES that are mounted on the ground are required to install perennial ground cover (such as grass or other plant materials) for the site around and under solar panels and within all setback or buffer areas.
+This shall be planted, established, and maintained for the life of the project and shall comply with the following standards: - a.
+Plans showing compliance with the ground cover standards shall be submitted as part of a Development Plan application. - b.
+The site shall be planted and maintained to be free of weeds, invasive or noxious species, as listed by the Indiana Invasive Species Council.